 What information might this be, and how long is it kept?
 It doesn’t say, but as the company has many limited bandwidth accounts we expect it records session data: date and time of connection, some kind of device ID, bandwidth used and so on.
 This isn't necessarily unusual, but we'd like to know more.

-When signing up for ZenVPN, first off you have to provide and confirm your email address.
+Getting started with ZenVPN starts by handing over and confirming your email address.
 The website then offers you downloads for Windows, Mac, Android and iOS, as well as an OpenVPN configuration file you can use almost anywhere.

 This apparent simplicity isn't the end of the story, though.
 If you do decide to part with your cash, Zen asks for your first name, last name, email address, physical address, even your phone number.
 Maybe this qualifies as payment data, used to verify your credit card details.

 The Windows client is very, very basic.
 Tap a system tray icon and a panel pops up with a world map showing your location, a plain text menu to choose something else, and a Connect/ Disconnect button.
 That's just about it.
 There are no server load figures or ping times, you don't get a Favorites system, you can't change or tweak the protocol, there's no configurable kill switch or other technology to help keep you secure.

 We could perhaps forgive this if that client could handle the core essentials, but it doesn't do that, either.

 ZenVPN uses the outdated BF-CBC cipher, for instance, dropped by most VPNs a couple of years ago after being found vulnerable to the SWEET32 flaw.
 (That may be because it also uses the ancient OpenVPN 2.3.11, dating back to 2016.)